bigfix/bfarchive/README.md

     $ mkdir build
     $ cd build
     $ cmake /path/to/bfarchive

-You can then open the generated `BFArchive.sln` in Visual Studio to build.
+You can then open the generated `BFArchive.sln` solution file in Visual Studio to build.

 Support
 ===